 ENP's Executive Director Steve O'Neil is passionate about wildlife conservation, the didgeridoo…and Electric Vehicles (EV’s).
 He feels that by owning an EV a person will be helping to protect and conserve nature by driving a vehicle that does not pollute as much as gasoline powered vehicles--especially if the EV is powered by renewable energies.
 Steve feels that fossil fuels should be retired and that EV’s are the future of automotive transportation for the world.
 In this unique program, Steve will drive a Nissan Leaf fully electric vehicle to your location, go over its features, demonstrate its workings, take you for a test ride/drive (depending on the numbers in your group) and answer all of your questions about this clean, green, smart, and surprisingly affordable technology that is here to stay.
 Steve has driven thousands of gas free miles in his EV, and with this program you can learn how, like Steve, you can “Kick Gas” and experience the freedom and joy of driving electric!

 Wildlife Conservation Projects

 Turtle Tracks is a unique wildlife conservation, research and environmental education program that is studying the Eastern Box Turtle.
 Since 2008 we have been following several wild box turtles with mark-recapture and radio telemetry techniques in order to learn more about their habits, habitats and interactions with humans and our domestic animals.
-Journey out into the fields and forests with naturalist Steve on your very own turtle tracking expedition where you will get to experience what it is like to be a wildlife researcher following a wild box turtle in the field!
+Journey out into the fields and forests with naturalist Steve on your very own turtle tracking expedition where you will get to experience what it is like to be a wildlife conservationist following a wild animal in the field!
 You can learn more about the Turtle Tracks program by clicking here or follow the link on the our programs link on the right.

 Sign up for updates from the Turtle Tracks project by following our blog.